9 Products that Make 4P Foods’ Winter Totes Exciting

 Access to high quality local and sustainable food doesn't have to end when the farmer's markets close.
 We deliver healthy and fresh food year-round!
-Even when it's snowy and cold outside, our local farm partners are still harvesting a great plethora of produce and we are out delivering 4P bags.
-Subscriptions to our Meat, Dairy, or Produce Bags are available year-round.
+Even when it's snowy and cold outside, our local farm partners are still harvesting a great plethora of produce and we are out making doorstep delivery throughout MD/DC/VA-area.

-Wondering what to expect in a typical Produce Bag in the winter?
+Wondering what to expect in a typical 4P Produce Bag in the winter?

 Seasonal staples such as squash, apples, and root vegetables thrive all winter in local greenhouses.
 Fresh living lettuces and salad greens from local hydroponic farms accent the Produce Bags so you can enjoy green salads in the winter.
-Depending on the year, hearty field veggies like broccoli and kale come from more temperate zones from within our local food shed from farm partners in the south.
-Fruit still makes up a portion of our bags!
-Organic and sustainable Florida citrus like satsuma mandarins and grapefruit, and Fair Trade Organic tropical fruits like avocados and bananas from cooperatives in Mexico and Peru add plenty of zing to the winter bags.
+Depending on mother nature, you'll also find hearty field veggies like broccoli and kale from more temperate growing regions zones from sustainable and small to mid-sized farmers in the south.
+Yes, fruit still makes up a portion of your bag!
+Organic and sustainably grown citrus, from satsuma mandarins and Rio Star Texas grapefruit are available during the winter citrus season to add plenty of zing to your bag.
+We also add diversity to the bags with ethically sourced Fair Trade Organic tropical fruits like avocados and bananas from cooperatives in Mexico and Peru.

 Like the idea of supporting local farmers all year round and receiving a bag of sustainably grown produce at your doorstep every week?
 Sign up here and use the discount code SHARINGISCARING for $10 off your first bag.
 Remember, if you don't like it, no problem - simply cancel or pause your subscription anytime.